CCAT: Design, Implementation, and Testing of a System to Read Out over 10,000 280 GHz KIDs using RFSoC Electronics: Acknowledgments

 \section{Acknowledgments}

 The CCAT project, FYST and Prime-Cam instrument have been supported by generous contributions from the Fred M. Young, Jr. Charitable Trust, Cornell University, and the Canada Foundation for Innovation and the Provinces of Ontario, Alberta, and British Columbia.
 The construction of the FYST telescope was supported by the Gro{\ss}ger{\"a}te-Programm of the German Science Foundation (Deutsche Forschungsgemeinschaft, DFG) under grant INST 216/733-1 FUGG, as well as funding from Universit{\"a}t zu K{\"o}ln, Universit{\"a}t Bonn and the Max Planck Institut f{\"u}r Astrophysik, Garching.
-The construction of EoR-Spec is supported by NSF grant AST-2009767.
 The construction of the 350 GHz instrument module for Prime-Cam is supported by NSF grant AST-2117631.
+The completion and deployment of the Prime-Cam instrument with the initial instrument modules is supported by a generous contribution from Alex Gerko, Founder and CEO of XTX Markets.
 S. Walker acknowledges support from the National Science Foundation under Award No. 2503181.
 S. Chapman acknowledges both the Natural Sciences and Engineering Research Council of Canada and the Canadian Foundation for Innovation.